patternandshape/movie-tickets/readme.md

-# Address Book
+# Movie Tickets

-#### This application builds an address book to store information about various contacts that the user has made.
+#### This application returns a movie ticket and it's cost based on user inputs.
 #### January 26, 2016

 #### By Molly Curtin and Jared Beckler

 ## Description

-A web application that takes a contact information from a user and returns an address book of all of their contacts' information.
+A web application that takes in a user's movie choice, time preference and age to make a ticket that includes the cost.

 ## Technologies Used